sivahuang77/citrux-cli/docs/cli/enterprise.md

 For enterprises using Google Workspace, you can enforce that users only authenticate with their corporate Google accounts.
-This is a network-level control that is configured on a proxy server, not within Gemini CLI itself.
+This is a network-level control that is configured on a proxy server, not within Citrux CLI itself.
 It works by intercepting authentication requests to Google and adding a special HTTP header.